-Our testing lasted a combined total of six months, during which we gauged the shoes' similarities and differences, at times wearing a different shoe on each foot.
-We found that wearing shoes back to back or having a different shoe on each foot to be the best way to really decipher the small differences in power transfer, impact absorption, and breathability.
+During our testing we evaluated each shoe in our six metrics, weighing them, comparing materials and construction, flexing the soles, and more.
+We looked for similarities and differences between shoes and on more than one occasion wore a different shoe on each foot which helps us to determine differences in power transfer, grip, and breathability.
 During our testing, we examined six different metrics: grip, comfort and protection, rigidity and power transfer, breathability, durability, and weight.
 Read on to learn more about how we scored each metric.

 Comfort and Protection

 Comfort is subjective as everyone's foot has a different shape and volume, and everyone has personal preferences regarding comfort.
 We do our best to consider the features that companies tout as increasing comfort, such as molded footbeds, the width of the toebox, heel cups, lining, and upper materials, and more.
 We examined the shoe's sizing, as there is a relative sizing standard with some deviation between brands.
 We also review each company's sizing chart and read reviews to determine the best size to order based on our personal shoe size.
 In most cases, the sizing is the same as expected, and we noted when we needed to size up or down for an ideal fit.

 Next, we look at the shoe's internal volume and width to determine if it would fit a variety of foot shapes and sizes.
 Some newer shoes have a much lower volume than models from a few years ago.
 We also consider the shoe's footbed and note any pressure points, hot spots, or circulation issues with the shoe while riding and how comfortable the shoes are on extended rides and while hiking.